Types of Debt

 You’re losing sleep

-If you find yourself lying awake at night concerned about how you’re going to make your next mortgage or car payment this can be a sign that you’re in financial distress.
+If you find yourself lying awake at night concerned about how you’re going to make your next mortgage or car payment, this can be a sign that you’re in financial distress.

 What’s the difference between secured and unsecured debt?